podnebnik/data/instructions__datapackages.md

 * `name`: for your short datapackage name, this should be the same as the folder name (e.g. emissions)
 * `title`: should be a longer name of your datapackage (e.g. Historical and projected CO2 equiv. emissions)
 * `description`: enter a longer description of your datapackage
+* `keywords`: enter relevant keywords in english as an array enclosed in square brackets (e.g. [emissions, agriculure])
 * `geography`: enter the geographic area the data refer to (e.g. Europe)
 * `schedule`: enter the time resolution for the data e.g. annual, monthly..
 * `sources`: should follow this template: